VAT in the Digital Age (ViDA) Adopted

 Latest developments

 The Commission published the long-awaited proposals from the VAT in the Digital Age package on 8 December 2022.
-You can find here the official information about the legislative proposal.
+You can find here more information about the initial legislative proposal.

 VAT in the Digital Age package consists of the following three pillars: